mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ### Selection marker

-It's not too visible on the example images, but actually there's a white rectangular border around the place where the current item is located in the first horizontal axis.
+It's not easy on the example images, but actually there's a white rectangular border around the place where the current item is located in the first horizontal axis.
 It's position is fixed and does not move even during scrolling.

 I'll create an empty, border-only Rectangle for it.
 Since it's over everything else in the theme, I'll put it to the bottom of the whole file, after the `gameAxisDelegate`'s definition.